-Task # Description Target Completion Date TASK 37 The Jurisdiction will begin tracking and compiling documentation in the Implementation Record and will include at a minimum: Copies of the information provided to comply with Article 4 of the Regulations, including flyers, brochures, newsletters, invoice messaging, and website and social media postings.
+Task # Description Target Completion Date TASK 36 The Jurisdiction will establish a system for documenting and compiling records related to education and outreach requirements for recordkeeping and reporting.
+6/1/2023 TASK 37 The Jurisdiction will begin tracking and compiling documentation in the Implementation Record and will include at a minimum: Copies of the information provided to comply with Article 4 of the Regulations, including flyers, brochures, newsletters, invoice messaging, and website and social media postings.
 The date, and to whom the information was disseminated, or direct contact made.
 If a jurisdiction provides mass distribution through mailings, or bill inserts, it will provide the date, a copy of the information, and the type and number of accounts receiving the information.
 If the requirements of Article 4 of the Regulations were met solely through electronic media, the record will include a copy, with dates posted, of social media posts, e-mails or other electronic messages.
+6/1/2023

-If a jurisdiction relies on a designee to comply with this section, it will include a copy of the materials distributed by the designee.
-7/5/2022 (Task completion to be verified) TASK 38 The Jurisdiction will establish a system for documenting and compiling records related to education and outreach requirements for recordkeeping and reporting.
-10/31/2023
+If a jurisdiction relies on a designee to comply with this section, it will include a copy of the materials distributed by the designee. -- --

-Section 18988.1 Jurisdiction Approval of Haulers and Self-Haulers
+Section 18988.1 Jurisdiction Approval of Haulers and Self-Haulers, Section 18981.2 Implementation Requirement on Jurisdictions